kubernetes/enhancements/keps/sig-network/3015-prefer-same-node/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [X] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: ImprovedTrafficDistribution
+  - Feature gate name: PreferSameTrafficDistribution
   - Components depending on the feature gate:
     - kube-apiserver
     - kube-controller-manager